stationops/ecs-stateful-set/README.md

 # StatefulSet CDK Construct

-A reusable AWS CDK construct for deploying **stateful services** (like Zookeeper, Apache Pinot, etc.) on **ECS Fargate** with persistent storage using EBS Volumes and Snapshots with internal service discovery.
+A reusable AWS CDK construct for deploying **stateful services** (like Zookeeper, Apache Pinot, etc.) on **ECS Fargate** with persistent storage using EBS Volume/Snapshots and service discovery.

 Key Features:
 - Stable DNS names for replicas
-- Ordered deployments and scale down
+- Ordered scale up and down
-- One EBS volume per replica that is snapshoted and recreated on scale down or task failure
+- One EBS volume per replica that is snapshoted and recreated on scale down or task failure (Fargate doesn't support attaching existing volumes)
-- Optional environment variable injection per task (e.g. index-based)
+- Optional environment variable injection per task (e.g. MY_ID: $index)
-- An managed **Target Group** accessible via the `targetGroup` property
+- A managed **Target Group** accessible via the `targetGroup` property
-- Works by a simple Lambda control loop being executed by an Event Bridge Rule
+- Works using a simple Lambda control loop executed by an Event Bridge Rule

 ---